TAR-IT/brokenvibestudios-website/README.md

 - [GitHub Pages](https://pages.github.com/)
     - **GitHub Pages** is used as the hosting platform via a fork of this repository.

-## User Experience (UX)
+## User Experience

 ### User Stories
-- As a user, i should be able to switch between languages (en/de) if I want.
+- As a user, i should be able to switch between languages (en/de) if I want, since there are local people looking for music lessons and international people looking for e.g. a producer.
 - As a user, I should be able to find information about the studio and the music lessons seperately depending on what I am looking for on the website.
 - As a user, I should be able to find contact information about the owner of the website via a "Contact" page.
 This page should contain links to social media-accounts and provide an email address.
 - As a user, I should not be forced to accept cookies.
 The portfolio website should keep data transfer as low as possible.